elunna/nerfhack-changelog/README.md

 * lava demons are huge
 * leprechauns do not stash gold in the ground after stealing it (reverted from 3.7)
 * lizards appear with slightly less frequency
-* ki-rin get shock, sleep, cold, and poison resistance (xnh)
+* ki-rin get shock, sleep, cold, and poison resistance (xNetHack)
 * long worms have thick skin, 7 speed, -5AC, a 2d10 bite attack, and accurate behavior
 * long worm segments have lower chance to be cut
-* lords and princes never get negative weapons or armor (xnh)
+* lords and princes never get negative weapons or armor (xNetHack)
-* lieutenants are considered lords (xnh)
+* lieutenants are considered lords (xNetHack)
-* master liches and arch-liches can see invisible (FIQ)
+* master liches and arch-liches can see invisible (FIQHack)
 * mastodon is now huge; has -8 AC, strengthened butt attacks from 4d8 to 4d16; increased difficulty
-* mastodon gets a hug attack and can berserk (Evil)
+* mastodon gets a hug attack and can berserk (EvilHack)
 * giant mimics, large mimics, and killer mimics are higher level and difficulty
 * mimics take the form of strange objects much less often
 * mind flayers are bright magenta
-* mind flayer attacks can make hero forget skills (Evil) - however the frequency and impact of these attacks has been weakened
+* mind flayer attacks can make hero forget skills (EvilHack) - however the frequency and impact of these attacks has been weakened
 * mind flayer psychic blasts do more damage; if the victim is telepathic they can also be stunned
-* minotaurs resist death magic (SLASHEM)
+* minotaurs resist death magic (SLASH'EM)
 * minotaurs have a thick hide, have flanking, and berserk
 * minotaurs carry wands of digging less often
 * molds can generate in small groups
-* molds and fungus can grow on corpses (SLASHEM/xnh)
+* molds and fungus can grow on corpses (SLASH'EM/xNetHack)
-* monkeys get a small head start after they steal an item (xnh)
+* monkeys get a small head start after they steal an item (xNetHack)
-* mordor orcs can spawn with orcish boots
+* Mordor orcs can spawn with orcish boots
 * mumakil get butts or kicks instead of bites
-* mummies get a nasty withering attack (xnh/Evil)
+* mummies get a nasty withering attack (xNetHack/EvilHack)
 * all mummies get an additional -1AC to compensate for their ragged wrappings
-* Nazgul always spawn accompanied by a fell beast (Evil)
+* Nazgul always spawn accompanied by a fell beast (EvilHack)
-* Nazgul have increased level, difficulty, AC, attack strength, infravision, and MR (Evil)
+* Nazgul have increased level, difficulty, AC, attack strength, infravision, and MR (EvilHack)
 * Nazgul get an additional weapon/drain attack, can flank, and resist stoning
 * nurses won't heal you if you are undead
 * nurses can also cure rabid status